 I AM SOUTH AFRICA

-The Eastern Cape is a part of South Africa where most of the Xhosa tribe lived and are still living.
+The Eastern Cape is a part of South Africa where most of the Xhosa people lived and are still living.
 It is a largely rural area which includes some very, very remote villages.

 While I was there, I was interested in discovering daily life stories of the Xhosa children.
 I visited a lot of villages, as well several schools, in order to find my subjects in their own environments.
 I wanted to discover how the young Xhosa people actually live, especially those born after Apartheid.